 How to Create a Feast on A Budget

-Here are some tips to save money on your big holiday feasts:
+7 tips to save a dime on your big holiday feasts:

 - Serve soup.
 Starting a meal with a nice soup is a good way to fill up on something cheap and festive.
 You want your family and guests to fill up on the cheaper items first so that you can skimp on the more expensive stuff.
 Don’t get carried away and make a fancy, expensive soup with lots of ingredients!
 A simple cream of potato or zucchini soup is fitting start to an elegant meal but a very cheap and filling dish.
 Soup can also be easily frozen as leftovers (see #7).

 - Serve bread and dips.
 A yummy (homemade) bread or rolls is a good, filling way to start the meal.
 Any plain bread recipe can be elevated with the addition of some roasted garlic or herbs.
 A simple tehina or hummus dip (can be homemade) to dip the bread in will get the meal started.

 - Lighten up the sides.
 Many traditional side dishes are based on pretty cheap items- sweet potatoes, potatoes, stuffing etc. Cut down on the margarine, butter, salt and oil to make the vegetables less heavy.
 The cost savings may be minimal but the lighter version will be easier to swallow and will encourage guests to eat more of these vegetables.
 A light lettuce or tomato salad is another easy, cheap side dish.